Chiranjeevi005/-Digital-E-Gram-Panchayat-/DASHBOARD_DOCUMENTATION.md

 3. **Officer** → Limited to 1 account:
    - officer@epanchayat.com

+### Default Credentials

+For testing and development purposes, the system has predefined accounts with default passwords:

+#### Officer Account
+- Email: `officer@epanchayat.com`
+- Default Password: `officer123`

+#### Staff Accounts
+- Email: `staff1@epanchayat.com` or `staff2@epanchayat.com`
+- Default Password: `staff123`

+**Note:** On first login with these default credentials, the system will automatically hash and store the password.
+Users are encouraged to change their passwords after first login for security.

+#### Citizen Accounts
+- Citizens can register for new accounts using the registration page
+- No default credentials for citizens

 ### Authentication Flow
 1. Users select their role during login
 2. Credentials are validated against predefined accounts for Staff and Officer roles